wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.3.6 =
+* Added the match schedule for the 2014 World Cup in Brazil.
 * New shortcode: display the ranking of a single user with [fp-user-ranking].
+* Several hooks (filters and actions) that make the plugin extensible.
+See help page for details.
+* Import CSV & Overwrite will now exit with an error when the file is invalid.
+The data will not be erased.
+* Import CSV & Overwrite will ask for an extra confirmation.
+* Bug fix: the score calculation contained a bug for installs with a big gap in the user ID's.
+Thanks Sergio for reporting the bug and helping me with the debug info.

 = 2.3.5 =
 * Bug fix: matches admin added timezone offset on every save (thanks BruceFeuillette for reporting the bug).